tweag/rules_haskell/README.md

 (i.e. not during linking &c. but it's subject to change) and set the CLASSPATH for that phase as well.

-## Building Cabal packages published on Hackage

-This repository contains no special support for building Cabal packages.
-This is provided by downstream rule sets.
-We recommend [Hazel][hazel] for generating rules to build packages published on Hackage, or part of Stackage snapshots, using Bazel.

-[hazel]: ./hazel/README.md

 ## Troubleshooting

 ### No such file or directory